SixDigitCode/DS-Icon-Shortcut-Creator/README.md

    2. Choose a file from your computer

-3. If you'd like to search for a game icon from DS-Scene
+3. If you'd like to search for a game icon

-   1. Click on "Search DS-Scene for an icon"
+   1. Click on "Search the database for an icon"

    2. Enter a search term (i.e. "mario kart") and press enter.
 (The search may take a moment)